ajcr/ajcr.github.io/_posts/2015-5-02-Basic-guide-to-einsum.md

   </tr>
 </table>

-When workng larger numbers of dimensions, keep in mind that `einsum` allows the ellipses syntax `'...'`.
+When working with larger numbers of dimensions, keep in mind that `einsum` allows the ellipses syntax `'...'`.
 This provides a convenient way to label the axes we're not particularly interested in, e.g. `np.einsum('...ij,ji->...', a, b)` would multiply just the last two axes of `a` with the 2D array `b`.
 There are more examples in the documentation.

 ## A few quirks to watch out for